amethon/www/_reflections/journal2.md

 While the day was filled with interesting moments, I must admit to some concern regarding a leak in the wall of my berth.
 Water has been seeping into my cabin, and while the crew works to fix the issue, I have had to relocate to temporary quarters.
 Although it is a minor inconvenience, I hope the problem will be swiftly resolved so that I may return to my normal routine.

 As I reflect on the events of the day, I am filled with excitement and curiosity about the journey ahead.
-Every passing day brings us closer to the abyssopelagia, and I eagerly anticipate the wonders and marvels the deep sea holds in store for us.
+Every passing day brings us closer to Abyssopelagia, and I eagerly anticipate the wonders and marvels the deep sea holds in store for us.

 Until the next entry,